portworx/terraform-aws-eks-blueprints/docs/add-ons/portworx.md

 ## Requirements

 For the add-on to work, Portworx needs additional permission to AWS resources which can be provided in the following way.
-For an example blueprint, click [here](https://github.com/portworx/terraform-eksblueprints-portworx-addon/tree/main/blueprint):
+For an example blueprint, click [here](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples/portworx).

+Note: Portworx currently does not support obtaining these permissions with an IRSA.
+Its support will be added with future releases.

 ### Creating the required IAM policy resource